axieinfinity/ronin-documentation/docs/basics/tokenomics.md

 * It may also decrease in the case where RON is bought back from the market and placed into the treasury.
 * Circulating supply will never be higher than the unlocked supply.
 * Circulating supply of RON can be queried at the [supply API endpoint](https://supply-api.roninchain.com/info/ron?q=circulatingSupply).

+## Ronin ecosystem fund

+The ecosystem fund will initially be managed by the Sky Mavis core team.
+The fund is designed to grow the Ronin network community.
+The core principle of the fund is to add clear value to the broader Ronin network ecosystem.